Summer Art Market Vendor Application

 Booth Help

-Volunteers will be available to help unload and pack up each day, provide booth coverage to allow for short breaks throughout the day, answer questions, and provide service throughout the weekend, should you need assistance.
+• A BIMA store associate will be available throughout the day to answer questions and provide service throughout the weekend should you need assistance.

 Restrooms